 2. Used to describe bodily organs or parts that have the same or a similar origin.

-A descriptive reference to a line or surface (usually imaginary) connecting points in the interior of the earth having the same temperature; an isogeothermal line.
+A descriptive reference to a line or surface (usually imaginary) connecting points in the interior of the Earth having the same temperature; The students were asked to present isogeothermal lines showing the exact same degrees of hotness or coldness within the planet.

 1. In linguistics, a speech area in which a line between places that delimits any feature of language; such as, pronunciation, inflection, vocabulary, or syntax is shown.